 As often happens, facing adversity and going through some rough times in my personal life caused something unexpected and exciting.
 Trying to survive and noticing my mental and physical health declining, I started checking in with my body more often, listening to what it was telling me.
 That’s when I started tracking my menstrual cycle and noticing the definite patterns that would repeat every month like a clock.
 My energy levels, my concentration, my ability to nail hard workouts, my motivation, my food cravings and even my low back pain — I could predict when it would happen in the next cycle.

 This initial curiosity prompted me to do a lot more research and education on the topic of female physiology, and finally, I became an experiment of one — applying my knowledge to my unique female body.
-Little did I know when I started this journey that it would eventually lead me to have the best year in my athletic career, placing first in my Age Group in Ironman and Ironman 70.3 events.
-Something I was never able to come even close to with my previous training.
-Needless to say, the topic of the menstrual cycle and hormonal fluctuations never came up with any of my coaches, and it’s time to change this for other female athletes.
+Little did I know when I started this journey that it would eventually lead me to have the best year in my athletic career, placing first in my Age Group in Ironman and Ironman 70.3 events, something I was never able to come even close to with my previous training.

 Menstrual Cycle as a Health Indicator

-The American College of Obstetricians and Gynecologists (ACOG) defines the menstrual cycle as a complex process orchestrated by interactions between many of the body’s tissues, cells and hormones.
-It reflects a woman’s overall health status and can be thought of as a “fifth vital sign,” along with blood pressure, body temperature, heart rate and respiratory rate.
 Pause for a second and think about that — it reflects a woman’s overall health.
 Should we not, as coaches, be concerned about our clients’ overall health?
 We ask questions about blood pressure, diabetes, previous surgeries, etc., but rarely does the topic of the menstrual cycle come up in a conversation or as a question on an athlete’s intake form.

-For a woman, who may already be in sync with her body and know her hormonal state throughout the cycle, sharing that information with a coach so that appropriate programming could be applied to reflect the different cycle phases, may be all that is needed for this athlete to take it to the next level.
-To feel and perform her best.
-And some women may have little idea of what’s happening throughout their cycle and would benefit from some guidance.
-It is a personal topic, and a few female athletes may not be comfortable sharing this information.
+Women who may not know what’s happening throughout their cycle can benefit from some guidance.
+It’s a personal topic, and some female athletes may not be comfortable sharing this information.
 However, if they understand how this information is being used and its benefits to their training, they will often want to use the power of female hormones to their training advantage.

 Cycle Tracking Tools